 At Mozilla, we’re a global community of technologists, thinkers and builders working together to keep the Internet alive and accessible, so people worldwide ...

-I worked at Mozilla full-time (More than a year)
+I worked at Mozilla full-time (More than 5 years)

-I applied online.
+I applied through a staffing agency.
 The process took 2 days.
-I interviewed at Mozilla in March 2017.
+I interviewed at Mozilla in May 2017.

 It was a truly horrible experience. ...probably one of the worst I have had in my entire life.
 It seemed that Mozilla was happy that I had development and marketing experience.
 I was contacted by a recruiter at Mondo Agents on April 28th.
 He said that Mozilla wanted to move really fast if I am the right candidate, and that I'd probably have multiple interviews within days and then a quick job offer.
 I was scheduled to interview with a manager at Mozilla in the morning of May 2nd.
 The interview went well, and afterward he send feedback to the recruiter right away.
 Apparently he liked me so much that he wanted to set me up with a 2nd more technical interview on the same day in the afternoon.

 So the second interview happened that afternoon with a second person at Mozilla.
 The recruiter said that if all goes well I will probably get an offer immediately afterward.
 I didn't hear anything that day but the next day, I did indeed get the offer.
 I signed a contract with Mondo on May 3rd as a contractor on a contract to work for Mozilla as a Growth Engineer, and was given a start date of May 30th which was the Tuesday after Memorial day.
 I celebrated that weekend, I told other companies (of which was another high profile company) that had been interviewing me and requesting to interview me that I just signed on to Mozilla.
 I gave my two weeks notice to my then current job.
 I had the entire week before Memorial Day free of work, with the idea that I would start my new job on Tuesday.